Research & Reports

 Capital campaigns are the ultimate opportunity to engage your most essential supporters and deepen their connections to your mission.

 Let’s say you’re heading into a major campaign.
-You’ll assess your board’s risk tolerance, lay out initial plans, conduct fresh screening and qualification exercises, and tighten up your prospect portfolios.
-Once your campaign is underway, you’ll get in touch with these prospects to explain your project and ask them for gifts.
+You’ll assess your board’s risk tolerance, establish your initial plans, conduct fresh screening and qualification exercises, and tighten up your prospect portfolios.
+Once your campaign is underway, you’ll get in touch with these prospects to explain your objective and ask them for gifts.

-But think beyond the ask—if a major donor gives or is likely to give a sizable contribution, they’re bought into the importance of your campaign and would probably be thrilled to go further.
+But think beyond the ask—if a major donor gives or is likely to give a sizable contribution, they’ve bought into the importance of your campaign and would probably be thrilled to take their impact even further.
 How can you actively use your capital campaign to engage major donors and deepen their involvement with your cause?

 1. Involve them in your feasibility study.